Mark-Mekhail/Software-Slayer/README.md

    ```

    Follow the instructions in the terminal to open the application on an Android emulator, iOS simulator, or a physical device using the Expo Go app.

-## Conclusion

-You have successfully set up and run the Software-Slayer application locally.
-You can now explore the features and functionality of the application.
-If you encounter any issues or have any questions, feel free to open an issue on the GitHub repository.